 Derrick Rose Shoes and the Techs that Make Them Outstanding

 With a lifetime contract in the works, Adidas will surely continue to release Derrick Rose basketball shoes.
 The signature series is undeniably a favorite of most wearers.
 Because of their quality, the shoe models are almost always present stateside and in other territories.

-- D Rose 9.
+D Rose 9.
 The D Rose 9 was first seen in December 2017.
-It is finally released in July 2018, and it costs $140 a pair.
-These Derrick Rose basketball shoes feature Bounce cushioning and a Primeknit upper for a glove-like fit.
+It is scheduled to release in July 2018 with no confirmed price yet.
+These Derrick Rose basketball shoes will feature Bounce cushioning and a Primeknit upper for a glove-like fit.
 The non-marking outsole rubber features Adiwear for durability, flexibility, and abrasion-resistance.
 A standard lace-up system with rope-like shoelaces is used.
+Internet bloggers have estimated the price to be between $120 to $140.
 It is reported to come in four colorways: black and gold, black and red, black and white, and gray.

 As with other signature athletes, Adidas also releases a budget series for Derrick Rose.
 He dedicates it to his beloved city of Chicago.
 In fact, it has the city’s area code 773 in its name.
 The following are the models in the Adidas D Rose 773 line: